Works

 Teaching and Mentorship

-Fostering Creativity: Haines's openness to diverse painting styles fostered an environment of experimentation and learning, significantly impacting peers and students.
+Haines's openness to a wide range of painting styles fostered an environment of experimentation and learning, significantly impacting peers and students.
 His problem-solving approach to painting was a cornerstone of his teaching at the Ontario College of Art.

 Later Years and Legacy